-DEFINITION 2.
+Definition 1.2.
 An algorithm is NP-mighty if it implicitly solves every decision problem in NP.

-Note that every algorithm that explicitly solves an NP-hard decision problem, by definition, also implicitly solves this problem (assuming, w.l.o.g., that a single bit indicates if the Turing machine has reached an accepting state) and thus is NP-mighty.
+Note that every algorithm that explicitly solves an NP-hard decision problem, by definition, also implicitly solves this problem (assuming, without loss of generality, that a single bit indicates if the Turing machine has reached an accepting state) and thus is NP-mighty.
+Also note that our definitions are tailored to the class NP but could be generalized to other complexity classes.
+In that context, our notion of implicitly solving a decision problem should be referred to more precisely as "NP-implicit."

-The above definitions turn out to be sufficient for our purposes.
-We remark, however, that slightly more general versions of Definition 1, involving constantly many bits or broader/free access to the algorithm's output, seem reasonable as well.
+The preceding definitions turn out to be sufficient for our purposes.
+We remark, however, that slightly more general versions of Definition 1.1, involving constantly many bits or broader/free access to the algorithm's output, seem reasonable as well.
 In this context, access to the exact number of iterations needed by the algorithm also seems reasonable as it may provide valuable information.
 In fact, our results below still hold if the number of iterations is all we may use of an algorithm's behavior.
-Most importantly, our definitions have been formulated with some care in an attempt to distinguish 'clever' exponential-time algorithms from those that rather 'waste time' on less meaningful operations.
-We discuss this critical point in some more detail.
+Most importantly, our definitions have been formulated with some care in an attempt to distinguish exponential-time algorithms that implement sophisticated solution schemes from those that instead "waste time" on less meaningful operations.
+We discuss this critical point in some further detail.

-Constructions of exponential time worst-case instances for algorithms usually rely on gadgets that somehow force an algorithm to count, i.e., to enumerate over exponentially many configurations.
-Such counting behavior by itself cannot be considered 'clever', and, consequently, an algorithm should certainly exhibit more elaborate behavior to qualify as being NPmighty.
-As an example, consider the simple counting algorithm (Turing machine) that counts from a given positive number down to zero, i.e., the Turing machine iteratively reduces the binary number on its tape by one until it reaches zero.
-To show that this algorithm is not NP-mighty, we need to assume that $P \neq NP$, as otherwise the polynomial-time transformation of inputs can already solve NP-hard problems.
+Constructions of exponential time worst-case instances for algorithms usually rely on gadgets that somehow force an algorithm to count (i.e., to enumerate over exponentially many configurations).
+Such counting behavior by itself cannot be considered meaningful, and, consequently, an algorithm should certainly exhibit more elaborate behavior to qualify as being NP-mighty.
+As an example, consider the simple counting algorithm (Turing machine) that counts from a given positive number down to zero; that is, the Turing machine iteratively reduces the binary number on its tape by one until it reaches zero.
+To show that this algorithm is not NP-mighty, we need to assume that $P \neq NP$ , as otherwise the polynomial-time transformation of inputs can already solve NP-hard problems.
 Since, for sufficiently large inputs, every state of the simple counting algorithm is reached, and since every bit on its tape flips at some point, our definitions are meaningful in the following sense.

-PROPOSITION 1.1.
+PROPOSITION 1.3.
 Unless P = NP, the simple counting algorithm is not NP-mighty while every algorithm that solves an NP-hard problem is NP-mighty.

-Our main result explains the exponential worstcase running time of the following algorithms with their computational power.
-Theorem 1.1.
+Our main result explains the exponential worst-case running time of the following algorithms with their computational power.

+Theorem 1.4.
 The Simplex Algorithm, the Network Simplex Algorithm (both with Dantzig's pivot rule), and the Successive Shortest Path Algorithm are NP-mighty.

-We prove this theorem by showing that the algorithms implicitly solve the NP-complete Partition problem (cf. [10]).
+We prove this theorem by showing that the algorithms implicitly solve the NP-complete Partition problem (cf. Garey and Johnson [12]).
 To this end, we show how to turn a given instance of Partition in polynomial time into a minimum-cost flow network with a distinguished arc e, such that the Network Simplex Algorithm (or the Successive Shortest Path Algorithm) augments flow along arc e in one of its iterations if and only if the Partition instance has a solution.
-Under the mild assumption that in an implementation of the Network Simplex Algorithm or the Successive Shortest Path Algorithm fixed bits are used to store the flow variables of arcs, this implies that these algorithms implicitly solve Partition in terms of Definition 1.
+Under the mild assumption that in an implementation of the Network Simplex Algorithm or the Successive Shortest Path Algorithm fixed bits are used to store the flow variables of arcs, this implies that these algorithms implicitly solve Partition in terms of Definition 1.1.